-What Else Impacts Anxiety?
+What Other Factors Impacts Anxiety?

 There are certain medical conditions that have been linked to an increase in feelings of anxiety.
 Not being physically well may cause anxiety on an emotional level, but these conditions specifically spike anxiety due to the physical nature of the medical condition.
 Among others, these include diabetes, asthma, thyroid problems, and heart disease.
 Abusing alcohol and certain drugs can also cause an increase in anxiety.

 Although we’ve seen that anxiety is genetically inherited, genetics are not the only way in which anxiety can be passed down in families.
 This is a large part of why the question, “Is anxiety genetic?” is difficult to answer and research.

 Anxiety can be genetic or learned, and often an interplay of both.
 When children see their parents or guardians model certain traits and behaviors, it can often become that child’s learned behavior.
 Similarly, families can instill certain beliefs that can contribute to developing anxiety disorders.